 I’m so unfit; I’m going to wait until I get fitter or lose weight to join classes?

 This is something I have heard a million times, and not just from new mums, but from so many people that want to start exercising or going to the gym.
 There truly is no need for this or to think this way.
 Every exercise can be modified for all abilities and fitness levels, equally there is zero pressure in class, not from me or anyone else in there.
 It’s a supportive and totally relaxed environment.
 Everyone there is focused on their own workout.
-All shapes, sizes, abilities, fitness and experience levels… Take a minute and rest as and when you need to, work at your own pace, focus on you – always!
+All shapes, sizes, abilities, fitness and experience levels… all of my classes are an easy-going, informal, no pressure atmosphere.
+Take a minute and rest as and when you need to, work at your own pace, focus on you – always!

 What shall I bring with me to class?

 The kitchen sink… everything and anything you need for you and baby.
-Water bottle and towel for you; toys, drinks, snacks (to use as bribes for babies 😉).
+Water bottle and towel for you; toys, drinks, snacks (to use as bribes for wee-ones 😉).
 I lay out mats for babies to lie / play on, but by all means you can bring play mats too.
 Some mums also bring Bumbo seats to sit babies up and others leave babies in prams and car seats.
-Bring whatever you feel you’ll need, always better to over prepare.
+Bring whatever you feel you’ll need, always better to over prepare, fill the boot and then you’ve got all scenarios covered.

-What happens if my baby cries / kicks-off 😉 in class?
+What happens if my wee-one cries / kicks-off 😉 in class?

 Buggy Bootcamp specific FAQ’s